Ad Fraud on Facebook

 Acquisio co-founder & EVP Marc Poirier, in an interview with SearchEngineWatch, said generating likes should not be the goal of any Facebook advertising.

-“Marketers need to manage their spend on Facebook as a function of real business metrics, if they can’t measure sales or conversions, then at least make sure to manage bids and budgets as a function of user engagement.
-Managing only for likes will generate terrible results like those discussed in the (Veritasium) video.”
+If you can’t measure sales or conversions, then at least make sure to manage bids and budgets as a function of user engagement.
+Managing only for likes will generate terrible results like those discussed in the (Veritasium) video.

-1. Profile JoeBloggs is paid by a third-party website, or is created by the seller, to like 50 different pages from brands or businesses who have paid the third-party website for it.
+Profile JoeBloggs is paid by a third-party website, or is created by the seller, to like 50 different pages from brands or businesses who have paid the third-party website

-2. They need to disguise that they are clicking on specific websites for which they’ve been paid so Facebook cannot determine if they are genuine or fake.
+They need to disguise that they are clicking on specific websites for which they’ve been paid so Facebook cannot determine if they are genuine or fake

-3. As a way of disguising their activity, they click on random other pages and like them to dilute the percentage of paid-for likes on their Facebook profile.
+As a way of disguising their activity, they click on random other pages and like them to dilute the percentage of paid-for likes on their Facebook profile

-4. Because they click randomly, without ever reading or engaging with what they are liking, it means many followers are added simply because of a spammer/fake profile trying to disguise their paid activity.
+Because they click randomly, without ever reading or engaging with what they are liking, it means many followers are added simply because of a spammer/fake profile trying to disguise their paid activity

 Will Facebook issue refunds for fake clicks?